 Eighteen percent of respondents were in partner-ship/group practice, which was down slightly from 19 percent previously.
-The percentage of those in professional corporations with other DPMs dropped more, from 14 dropped more, from 14 percent last year to 10 percent this year.
+The percentage of those in professional corporations with other DPMs dropped more, from 14 percent last year to 10 medicine continues unabated.
+We've seen mergers and acquisitions of multidisciplinary practices as well as single-specialty practices incorporating sub-specialists to target specific patient groups (for instance, adding a doctor specializing in podopediatrics).
+The superpercent this year.